 - Slowly pour in the milk, holding back the froth with a long spoon; then, spoon the froth on top.

-- Optional: Garnish with dried lavender flowers or earl gray dry tea leaves. (open up a tea bag and sprinkle some of the tea leaves on top of the tea)
+- Optionally, garnish with dried lavender flowers or earl gray dry tea leaves.

 - Serve hot.

-- If you do not have a milk-frother or a French press, you can just skip the frothing part.
+- If you do not have a milk-frother or a French press, you can skip the frothing part.
+Simply warm up some milk and stir it well so the sugar dissolves.
+It won’t froth up, but it’ll still do wonders for your drink.

 - You can also add caramel syrup to the milk before heating it up.

-- Try adding a bit of ground cinnamon + a sprinkle of ground nutmeg - it's delicious!
+- Try adding a bit of ground cinnamon + a sprinkle of ground nutmeg to the drink – it’s delicious!